-Because emotional support animals are considered pets under the current policy, AA can deny your ESA transportation if she does not meet its requirements.
+Because emotional support animals are considered pets under the current policy, AA can deny your ESA transportation if they do not meet the pet requirements.

-There are three airlines based in North America that still allow ESAs: Volaris, Latam Airlines, and Westjet.
-There are more international airlines that allow ESAs, including Lufthansa, Singapore Air, KLM, and Air France.
+Three North American airlines still allow ESAs: Volaris, Latam Airlines, and Westjet.
+More international airlines allow ESAs, including Lufthansa, Singapore Air, KLM, and Air France.

 A service dog that weighs less than 30 pounds can sit on your lap during a flight.
-Pets must remain in carriers under the seat.
+Pets must remain in carriers that fit under the seat.

 Do I have to provide American Airlines with proof that my dog is a PSD?

 American Airlines personnel are trained to ask specific questions to determine whether a dog qualifies as a service animal (i.e., trained to perform a specific task related to their owner's disability).
 A PSD letter isn't required, but providing one may expedite the process.

 Can I bring more than one service dog on an AA flight?

 American Airlines limit each passenger to 2 service animals, and each must meet the airline's requirements for service dogs.